santoshvandari/TaskManager/Readme.md

 # Task Scheduler
 ## Introduction
-The project is focus on managing the task.
-It is developed using the technologies like HTML, CSS, JS and BootStrap in frontend and python(django Framework) in backend.
+This is the web based application for task management.
+It is developed using the technologies like HTML, CSS, JS and BootStrap in frontend and python(django Framework) in backend as well as sqlite database(default) as a database.

+## Features
+The Web app has the following features.
+ - A new User can Create the Account.
+ - A existing User can login using the credentials.
+ - A logged user can add and remove the task.
+ - A logged user can modify the existing task.

 ## Usages
 You System must have the following things to use this project.